opensearch-project/OpenSearch/sandbox/libs/authn/docs/jwt.md

 There are 2 types of tokens:

 - Refresh Token - A Refresh Token is longer lasting and used to receive short-lived Access Tokens that actually confer access
-- Access Token - Access Tokens are short-lived tokens that confer access
+- Access Token - Access Tokens are short-lived tokens that confer access, the tokens will not contain any claims regarding authorization

 Creation of an asynchronous job or task should require a Refresh Token on creation which is associated with a subject and let's the job run with the subject's permissions.
 When the task starts execution it will use the refresh token to obtain an access token which will allow the task to interact with the cluster as the subject who the token was created for.

 Refresh tokens will be associated with a subject (and an extension?) and both the subject and administrators (or subjects with requisite permissions to revoke tokens of others) will be able to revoke access to the tokens.
 Issuing a token for oneself or on behalf of others will be another set of permissions that can be assigned.

-# Internal Cluster Actions
+# Internal Cluster Actions - ThreadContext vs. Tokens

 Opensearch is a distributed search engine composed of nodes of different roles.
 When a client makes a request to a cluster, the request is serviced by one or many nodes.
 A good example of this is the cluster health action (`cluster:monitor/health`) that runs actions on all nodes of the cluster to perform the health check.
 In Opensearch with the Security plugin, a user is authenticated at the first node that handles the request, the ThreadContext is populated and subsequent actions on other nodes reference the user info saved on the ThreadContext.
 The ThreadContext is transmitted in the cluster using the InboundHandler and OutboundHandler.

 Internal Cluster Requests are authenticated using the thread context.
 See below for an example: